London, The Big Smoke, April 2025

 The Member's Club - No. 1 Lombard Street

-The starting shot for our official program is 7 pm. on Friday 18th April 2025.
+The parting shot for our official program is 7 pm. on Friday 18th April 2025.

 We would recommend our guests to arrive at the hotel early in the afternoon.
 Then there is time for acclimatization, and for those who wish, we can go to the hippest part of the city, Hoxton, within walking distance of the hotel, and enjoy a lunch. (this is not included in the price).